sosga/larn/README.md

 # RL_M
 I am the official maintainer of Larn (12.5 +) and official maintainer of my XRogue fork (8.0.5 +).

-<b>NOTE</b>
-Larn Release 13.0 will be done within the next week or so.
-MingW fails to compile a macro relating to random seed generation for the mazes.
-I will be switching the Windows builds to another compiler to debug.

 <b>Code:</b><br \>
 Latest SNAPSHOT source code for Larn is in a separate branch (Larn-SNAPSHOT).
 There is the full complete code to build releases from, right from my local trunk.
 XRogue will have a branch named XRogue-SNAPSHOT (release is when it is ready).